Alma Katsu: Awards

 The Taker was named one of the ten best debut novels of 2011 by Booklist magazine, the publication of the American Library Association.
-The second novel, The Reckoning, was nominated for several year-end awards including Goodreads Readers Choice Award for best paranormal fantasy and RT Book Reviews Reviewers Choice Award for best paranormal romance.
+The second novel, The Reckoning, was nominated for several year-end awards including Goodreads Choice Award for Best Paranormal Fantasy and Romantic Times Book Reviews Reviewers Choice Award for Best Paranormal Romance.

 The Deep was a finalist for the Bram Stoker Award for Superior Achievement in a Novel and a finalist for the Locus Award for Best Horror Novel.